HelenaHagsma/virtualShoppingCart/README.md

 # virtualShoppingCart
-A virtual shopping cart with HTML, CSS e JS.
+A virtual shopping cart with HTML, CSS and JS.